The DMA Employee Life Cycle

 Working with Digital Media Academy during the summer is a blast.
 Learn about our Hiring Process and get a glimpse of the Employee Life Cycle for our summer staff.

 The Hiring Process

 Starting in mid-January, applicants who meet our criteria and our hiring needs will be contacted within 1 – 2 weeks to schedule an interview with a Regional Director, HR or a member of our Product Team.
-Some positions may require multiple interviews.
+Some positions may require multiple interviews or a pre-screening.
 If we do not have an open position that matches your proficiencies, we may contact you to place you on a waitlist.
 We routinely have spots open up and waitlisted applicants may end up working a full schedule!

 Typically our HR team or Regional Director will email an official offer letter within one week of your last interview if we are able to offer you a position.
 Teaching assistant candidates may not receive an offer until enrollment is high enough to merit an additional staff member in the course(s) matching the candidates proficiencies.
 We ask for a response to offer letters within 48 hours.
 Once the offer is accepted, we will email your hiring paperwork within one week for you to electronically sign, beginning in March 2020.
 All paperwork must be signed to secure your position.
 Program staff (Directors, Tech Assistants, Counselors) are required to work for the entire duration of their location’s program, however Instructional staff will receive their list of assigned course weeks in their job portals starting in May.
 Note: Our email may be flagged as spam or blocked especially if you are using a ‘.edu’ account, so check your junk folder regularly.

 Our Hiring Process is just the first step in our Employee Life Cycle.
 Our onboarding process consists of certifications, online training, and on-site orientation, all of which are vital to your success as a DMA staff member.